AnyLogic

 Demo model: Schelling Segregation Open the model page in AnyLogic Cloud.
 There you can run the model or download it (by clicking Model source files).

-To set the environment space type to discrete
+To set the space type to discrete

 2. Open the Space and network section of the properties.